ans-group/terraform-provider-ecloud/docs/resources/ecloud_instance.md

 - `vcpu_cores`: (Required) Count of vCPU cores for instance
 - `ram_capacity`: (Required) Amount of RAM/Memory (in MiB) for instance
 - `volume_capacity`: (Required) Size of volume (in GiB) to allocate for instance.
+- `volume_iops`: IOPs of the operating system volume
 - `locked`: Specifies instance should be locked from update/delete
 - `backup_enabled`: Specifies backup should be enabled
 - `network_id`: (Required) ID of network to attach instance NIC to